Zoë Kravitz

 Zoë Isabella Kravitz (born December 1, 1988) is an American actress, singer, and filmmaker.
 She has received nominations for a Critics' Choice Award, a Primetime Emmy Award, and a Screen Actors Guild Award.
 In 2022, she was named by Time magazine as one of the 100 Most Influential People.

 The daughter of actress Lisa Bonet and musician Lenny Kravitz, Kravitz made her acting debut in the romantic comedy film No Reservations (2007).
 Her breakthrough came with playing Angel Salvadore (Tempest) in the superhero film X-Men: First Class (2011), and she had further franchise roles in the dystopian action film series Divergent (2014–2016), the post-apocalyptic action film Mad Max: Fury Road (2015), the fantasy film series Fantastic Beasts (2016–2018), and the superhero film The Batman (2022).
 Kravitz has appeared in the independent films It's Kind of a Funny Story (2010), Dope (2015), Gemini (2017), Kimi (2022), and Caught Stealing (2025).
 She has voiced roles such as Catwoman in The Lego Batman Movie (2017) and Mary Jane in Spider-Man: Into the Spider-Verse (2018).
 She made her directorial debut with the psychological thriller film Blink Twice (2024).

 On television, Kravitz took a supporting role in the HBO drama series Big Little Lies (2017–2019) and a leading role in the Hulu romantic comedy series High Fidelity (2020).
 She played a fictionalized version of herself in the Apple TV+ satirical comedy series The Studio (2025), for which she earned a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.

-In music, Kravitz is the frontwoman of the group Lolawolf, and has contributed to releases from artists such as Drake, Taylor Swift, Rae Sremmurd, and Janelle Monáe.
+In music, Kravitz is the frontwoman of the group Lolawolf.
+She has also contributed to releases from artists such as Drake, Taylor Swift, Rae Sremmurd, and Janelle Monáe.